ClassicPress/ClassicPress/.github/CONTRIBUTING.md

    **Pay close attention to the output of this script** and let us know if you see anything strange or confusing!
 3. Resolve merge conflicts (if any) by editing the conflicting files, running `git add` and then `git commit`.
-If you cannot resolve the conflicts, ask for help in the [**#core** Slack channel](https://www.classicpress.net/join-slack/) or just push your branch as-is and we'll take care of it!
+If you cannot resolve the conflicts, ask for help in the [**#core** Zulip channel](https://classicpress.zulipchat.com/register/) or just push your branch as-is and we'll take care of it!
 4. Repeat steps 2 and 3 for any further WordPress changesets that are related to this PR.
 5. Push your branch to your fork on GitHub using `git push origin merge/wp-rCHANGESET_NUMBER` or the name of your current branch.
 6. Use the GitHub website to make a PR against the `develop` branch for review.